2017 Loisaida Festival & Puerto Rican Day Parade

 - New york

-Talk about The Loisaida Festival parade and pageant 2017.
+The Loisaida Festival parade and pageant 2017.

 I was lucky enough to be part of the team brought in by the Loisaida Center, to create a parade and pageant about lower east side history, and immigrant (especially Puerto Rican) culture in the lower east side.